gale13/GEM/README.md

 # Generate the topology
+## File
   network/gennet.py
 ## Parameters

-N //The number of nodes
+N: The number of nodes

-p //The probability of connecting any two nodes
+p: The probability of connecting any two nodes

+## Output

+network.gml

 # Acknowledgements
 This project uses some of the source code from the following repositories: